Running actions#

 Running actions by name#

-The SAMSON.runCommand() function gets a name of an action or a hierarchical path to it, and it returns whether such action was found and triggered.
+The SAMSON.runCommand() function accepts the name of an action, or a hierarchical path to it, and returns whether that action was found and triggered.

 Run a SAMSON action#

-# run the 'Receptor' command that selects receptors from the current selection
+# run the 'Receptors' command that selects receptors from the current selection

 # or from the active document if the current selection is empty